In the future, there will be no female leaders. There will just be leaders ― Sheryl Sandberg

 Often organizations are found merely doing lip service by announcing policies for gender equality.
 To ensure that the policies are implemented on the ground, yearly a gender audit is a must.

-Also, check-out how Times Internet achieved 100% gender pay equality.
+Also, check out how Times Internet achieved 100% gender pay equality.

-After taking all the required initiatives for inclusion at workplace, here is how organizations can enhance productivity by
+After taking all the required initiatives for inclusion at the workplace, here is how organizations can enhance productivity by

 - Providing a sense of accountability and ownership to women.